j-info/ctfsite/walkthroughs/2022-02-22 - Archangel.md

 <br>

 And that worked perfectly!
 We can see that besides root there is only the **archangel** user on the system.
-I check to see if that user has a **ssh** key sitting around in their home directory and unfortunately they do not.
+I check to see if that user has an **ssh** key sitting around in their home directory and unfortunately they do not.

-I check to see if the **/var/log/apache2/access.log** file is viewable and it is:
+In burp I check to see if the **/var/log/apache2/access.log** file is viewable and it is:

 ```
 10.6.127.197 - - [23/Feb/2022:21:25:16 +0530] "GET /test.php HTTP/1.1" 404 491 "-" "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/98.0.4758.102 Safari/537.36"